GiovanniAmbrosi/language-model-nlu/README.md

 This is the final repository for the Natural Language Understanding course project.

 # Content:
-* Colab Notebook implementing a Language Model framework
+* Colab Notebook implementing a Language Model framework (outputs plotted)
 * PTB dataset used in the project
 * Report in pdf format